Giancarlo Stanton Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.64 team ERA ranks 24th among all MLB pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).
+- Red Sox pitchers combine to allow 84 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Bello gets the start for the Red Sox, his 10th of the season.
-He is 3-4 with a 3.97 ERA and 46 strikeouts in 45 1/3 innings pitched.
+- The Red Sox are sending Houck (3-6) to the mound to make his 13th start of the season.
+He is 3-6 with a 5.23 ERA and 62 strikeouts through 63 2/3 innings pitched.

-- In his most recent outing on Monday against the Tampa Bay Rays, the righty threw six innings, allowing three earned runs while surrendering six hits.
+- In his last time out on Saturday, the right-hander threw six innings against the New York Yankees, giving up two earned runs while surrendering three hits.

-- In nine games this season, the 24-year-old has put up an ERA of 3.97, with 9.1 strikeouts per nine innings.
-Opponents are batting .275 against him.
+- In 12 games this season, the 26-year-old has put up an ERA of 5.23, with 8.8 strikeouts per nine innings.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.